 Amlodipine Besylate (am-LOE-di-peen BES-i-late), Atorvastatin Calcium (a-tor-va-STAT-in KAL-see-um)

-Treats high blood pressure and angina (chest pain), and lowers high cholesterol levels in your blood.
-Also helps prevent chest pain, stroke, heart attack, or certain heart and blood vessel diseases in people who are at high risk for these diseases.
-This medicine is a combination of a calcium channel blocker and an HMG-CoA reductase inhibitor (sometimes called a "statin").
+Treats high blood pressure and angina (chest pain), and lowers high cholesterol levels.
+Helps prevent chest pain, stroke, heart attack, or heart and blood vessel diseases in people who are at high risk for these diseases.
+This medicine contains a calcium channel blocker (CCB) and an HMG-CoA reductase inhibitor (statin).

 There may be other brand names for this medicine.